MohiFayden/data-structures-algorithms-kotlin/README.md

 # DSA-Kotlin
 ## Data Structures and Algorithms with Kotlin
 ### Including the Problems from LeetCode
-* NC followed by a number means this is a LeetCode problem
+* LC followed by a number means this is a LeetCode problem

 ## More information